Bounteous-Inc/aem-webpack-example/README.md

 * See what happens if CSS violates a Stylelint rule
 * See what Autoprefixer does to your CSS

+Note that the demo video shows a browser window that reloads automatically.
+However, that reload functionality is not part of AEM Webpack Example.
+Check out [AEM Front](https://kevinw.de/aem-front/) for ways to support auto-reloading of AEM pages.

 [![Webpack in use](http://infielddigital.com/shared/aem-webpack-example-demo-thumbnail.jpg)](http://infielddigital.com/shared/aem-webpack-example-demo.mov)

 ## Tips